Ademolashittu0543/Ademolashittu0543/README.md

 > 📌 What I’m Working On

-✅ Learning Supervised & Unsupervised Learning
+✅ Learning ML,DL and AI
 ✅ Building ML projects & deploying models
 ✅ Sharing weekly progress on LinkedIn